Club: Manchester United FC | Opening: 1910 | Capacity: 75,811 seats

 There are also various hotels a little further north around the quays, which includes such chains as Ibis Budget, Ramada, and Holiday Inn Express.
 For an overview of all hotels near Old Trafford click here.
 There are naturally also many options in Manchester’s city centre, a short Metrolink journey away, though these hotels tend to be a little more expensive.

 The few pubs close to the stadium fill up quickly on matchdays, so it may be wiser to eat and drink in the centre.
-In particular the Deangate Locks and Castlefield area are perfectly situated and on the Metrolink.
+In particular the Deangate Locks and Castlefield area are perfectly situated on the Metrolink.

 Tickets for Manchester United games can only be bought online.